BarnumD/aws-log-pull/README.md

 ```

 ## Usage
 Start with a reasonable startTime (a couple of hours), or you'll be pulling lots of logs.
 A cache will then be built of the last log event time.
-You can then remove the startTime parameter and only pull the latest events.
+You can then remove the startTime parameter and only pull the latest events. startTime should be queried in GMT time.
 ```
 docker run -v aws-log-pull-config:/config aws-log-pull ./Get-CloudWatchLogs.ps1 -accessKey [aws_access_key] -secretKey [aws_secret_key] -jsonout -startTime 1577883600000
 ```